-In 1886, Robert Louis Stevenson’s famous novel The Strange Case of Dr. Jekyll and Mr. Hyde was published.
-The story of a scientist, whose experiments lead to a personal battle of good versus evil, was brought to the big screen by MGM studios in 1941.
-While familiar faces such as Spencer Tracy, Ingrid Bergman, and Lana Turner help bring this legendary tale to life, there is always more than one side to the story.
+In 1886, Robert Louis Stevenson’s famous novel, The Strange Case of Dr. Jekyll and Mr. Hyde, was published.
+The story of a scientist whose experiments lead to a personal battle of good versus evil was brought to the big screen by MGM studios in 1941.
+While familiar faces such as Spencer Tracy, Ingrid Bergman, and Lana Turner helped bring this legendary tale to life, there is always more than one side to the story.
 Here are few facts you may not have known about the film.

 1. MGM lost the 1931 version for over 35 years.

-3. Spencer Tracy wanted Katharine Hepburn to play Beatrix AND Ivy.
+3. Tracy wanted Hepburn to play Beatrix AND Ivy.

-The on-screen partnership Spencer Tracy and Katharine Hepburn was legendary.
+The on-screen partnership of Spencer Tracy and Katharine Hepburn was legendary.
 Over the course of 25 years, the two starred in nine films together.
-It seems only natural for Spencer Tracy to request Hepburn be in cast as Beatrix and Ivy.
-Tracy also thought the same woman playing both roles would “reinforce the theme of the good and bad qualities in every individual”.
+It seems only natural for Spencer Tracy to request Hepburn be cast as Beatrix and Ivy.
+Tracy also thought the same woman playing both roles would “reinforce the theme of the good and bad qualities in every individual."

 Surprisingly, the screenplay for Dr. Jekyll and Mr. Hyde wasn’t adapted from the original novel.
 Instead, the film follows the storyline of Thomas Russell Sullivan’s popular 1887 stage adaption.
 Sullivan’s version was the first to depict the character Jekyll in a more evil light.
 The stage version also added female characters to the storyline, whereas Stevenson’s story had none.